rampage-rider/Smart-Attendance-System/README.md

-# CEGSAS - Smart Attendance System
+# CEGSAS - CEG Smart Attendance System
 A **Smart Student Attendance Management System** through which faculties can mark and maintain attendance records of students and students can view their attendance percentage.

 Developed using SQL Plus to manage the database, Flask as the back-end framework, jQuery, Bootstrap and HTML to implement the front-end.